MM2-0/Kvaesitso/docs/docs/user-guide/widgets/clock.md

 # Clock Widget

 The clock widget is always the top-most widget in the widget list.
-It can be customized in several ways at Settings > Widgets > Clock.
+It can be customized in several ways at Settings > Home screen > Clock.

 ## Layout